crs0706git/ISOCC2021/README.md

 For the sample audio that is more than 5-sec, the code applies windowing, analyze for several times until the code analyze the entire duration.

 ## 2_2mix_audio_8sec.py / 2_2mix_audio_10sec.py / 2_2mix_audio_12sec.py
-The following codes are to prepare the audio longer than 5-sec, the audio duration that the model is trained already trained with.
+The following code are to prepare the audio longer than 5-sec, the audio duration that the model is trained already trained with.

 ![81012](https://user-images.githubusercontent.com/67090206/176685679-ea84505e-7c3b-484e-92e2-43cbcba3ede2.png)